tarwn/lessthandot-hugo/blogs/content/posts/2011-10-02-troubleshooting-sql-server-a-guide.md

 type: post
 date: 2011-10-02T19:41:00+00:00
 ID: 1335
-excerpt: "I'm very excited to announce that the book, “Troubleshooting SQL Server: A guide for the Accidental DBA” will be at the PASS Summit this year.
+excerpt: "I'm very excited to announce that the book, 'Troubleshooting SQL Server: A guide for the Accidental DBA' will be at the PASS Summit this year.
 Jonathan Kehayias is well known as one of the best all-around SQL Server Professionals out there and any publ&hellip;"
 url: /index.php/datamgmt/dbprogramming/troubleshooting-sql-server-a-guide/
 views:
   - 10218